kbrueckner/mui-validate/README.md

 - required (optional) - boolean value to mark the textfield as required
 - unique (optional) - string array to check the textfield value against
 - regex (optional) - regular expression to be tested against
+- custom (optional) - array with first value to be a custom validation function (passed in argument is the input value, output must be a boolean representation of the validation success) and second value to be the error message which is displayed in failure case
+- before (optional) - hook for functionality triggered before validation
+- after (optional) - hook for functionality triggered after validation (with access to the validation result)

 To automatically disable a Material UI Button on validation failure the button can be wrapped into a AutoDisabler component.